firefly-iii/docs/docs/docs/firefly-iii/concepts/accounts.md

 #### Cash wallet

-Can be used to track cash expenses, which I personally don't recommend.
+Can be used to track cash expenses.

 #### Credit cards

-Used to indicate the asset account belongs to a credit card.
+Indicate the asset account belongs to a credit card.
 Firefly III does not (yet) respond to this, it's for your own administration only.
+Firefly III does not use liability accounts for credit cards.

 ### Expense accounts

 When you spend money, you do so at a store, online or maybe using cash.
 Each of these places gets its own expense account.
+You can combine multiple stores into a single expense account if you want.

 ### Revenue accounts